 Okay, so this study had a relatively small amount of participants — maybe it’s not as brutal as it sounds?
 I mean, how many of us considered our classmates to be our besties, after all?

-Well, I take to break it to you, but according to the New York Times, the study’s findings fall in line with previous studies conducted on the subject.
+Well, I hate to break it to you, but according to the New York Times, the study’s findings fall in line with previous studies conducted on the subject.
 In those studies, the number of participants hovered around 92,000.
 Within that number, the rate of reciprocity ranged between 34 and 54 percent.
 Pretty depressing numbers, if you ask me.

 So what’s the deal?
 Why do only half of our “friends” consider us a friend?